fsprojects/FSharpLint/README.md

 ###Contact

-Feel free to post an issue on [github](https://github.com/duckmatt/FSharpLint/issues) if you have any questions, have suggestions, or have found a defect.
+Feel free to post an issue on [github](../../issues) if you have any questions, have suggestions, or have found a defect.
-Aslo I can be contacted via email at [p4rk0ur@hotmail.co.uk](mailto:p4rk0ur@hotmail.co.uk)